Failed All-on-4 Implants in Palisades, DC

 The Cost-Benefit Analysis

-Many patients are shocked to learn that revising a failed high-volume All-on-4 costs significantly more than the original procedure did.
-You are now paying again to fix problems created by the original procedure.
+Many patients are shocked to learn that revising a failed All-on-4 costs significantly more than the original procedure did.
+If the revision requires additional implants or bone grafting, the cost reflects the complexity of addressing the underlying issues from the original treatment.

 This is an understandable source of frustration.
 However, consider the long-term perspective.
 If you do not invest in expert revision now, your implants will likely continue to fail.
 You may need repeated repairs, more extensive bone grafting, or eventual removal and replacement of all implants.
 The total cost of managing a chronically failing system is far higher than the cost of expert revision done right the first time.